-On Nov.
-23, 1963, a phenomenon quietly began.
+On 23 November 1963, a phenomenon quietly began.
 That was the day the BBC aired the first episode of Doctor Who.
 The initial broadcast began a few minutes late, as the network was also airing coverage of President John F. Kennedy's assassination the previous day, but the late start didn't affect the enormous fan base that Doctor Who immediately began to develop.
-Fifty years later, it's one of the most beloved shows of all time, having crossed the pond and become a U.S. staple as well.
+Fifty years later, it's one of the most beloved shows of all time, having crossed the pond and become an American television staple as well.
 It's the longest running sci-fi show in television history, and it's responsible for countless memes, a heightened U.S. interest in the BBC, and the fact that people around the world still know what all-but-extinct British police boxes look like.

 On Doctor Who, when the eponymous Doctor suffers a life-threatening injury, he "regenerates," taking on a new form –– and allowing for a change of actors without creating a new character.
 Many actors have played the Doctor over the past 50 years.
 The BBC recently announced that Peter Capaldi will take the reins from 11th Doctor, Matt Smith, this Christmas, becoming the 12th to regularly play this coveted role.
 A few of the actors who have played the Doctor have died in the years since their portrayals.
 On this anniversary of a giant of a show, we're remembering the Doctors who have died.